 Low slope roofing products are used on flat roofs, low pitched roofs and some patio roofs.
-The most commonly used low slope roofing products used in the Phoenix Valley are Rolled Roofing, Modified Bitumen Roofing "Torch Down" and a product referred to as Peel and Stick.
-There are also commercial grade products such as Built-up Roofing and TPO products "Thermoplastic Polyolefin".
+The most commonly used low slope roofing products used in the Phoenix Valley are Rolled Roofing, Modified Bitumen Roofing “Torch Down” and a product referred to as Peel and Stick.
+There are also commercial grade products such as Built-up Roofing and TPO products “Thermoplastic Polyolefin”.
 In this section we will discuss the use of the first three noted above.
 Each system type has its place.
 The decision on which system to use should be based more on the use of the building, and not primarily on cost.

 - Choosing the wrong low slope roofing product for the wrong application

 - Inadequate, rotted, and/or damaged sub-decking in which to install the products

 - Perimeter flashings not installed properly for adequate edge sealing